autonomi-ai/nos/docs/QUICKSTART.md

 0. **Dependencies**

-    We highly reccomend doing all of the following inside of a Conda environment.
-Install Conda on your machine following the official [guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+    We highly recomend doing all of the following inside of a Conda or Virtualenv environment.
+You can install Conda on your machine following the official [guide](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Create a new env:
     ```bash
     conda create -n nos python=3.8
     ```

-    Python  3.8 is currently required to run the server on MacOS due to Ray support.
+    (Note for NOS server) Python  3.8 is currently required to run the server on MacOS due to Ray requirements.

     Install Pip as well if its missing:
     ```bash